ctkelley/MultiPrecisionArrays.jl/README.md

     residual::Vector{TH}
 end
 ```
 The structure also stores the residual.
+The ```MPEArray``` structure is identical.
+The difference is in the way interprecision transfers work in the triangular solves.

 We will be using the constructor
 ```